marilynyi/100-days-of-code-python/days-41-50/day-50/automate-giphy-gif-likes/README.md

 - Clicks the right arrow to go to the next GIF
 - Loops until specified number of GIFs to go through is reached
 - Closes the browser

+### Console prints

+- Prints messages in terminal to follow along program execution
+- Prints total added and skipped counts at the end

 ## Code run examples